Samurai Shodown (1993 video game): Ports

 Famicom Tsūshin gave the Super Famicom version an 8 out of 10 in their Reader Cross Review.
 Electronic Gaming Monthly gave the Super NES version a 37 out of 50, commenting that despite the lack of scaling, it is still a very good port.

 GamePro considered the Genesis version to be superior to the Super NES version, citing the Genesis version's better scale (zoomed-in versus the zoomed-out graphics of the Super NES version) and the awkward control configuration on the Super NES version.
 They held the Game Boy version to be surprisingly good given the hardware, but ultimately unsatisfying, and concluded that hardcore fans should pass on even the Genesis version in favor of the upcoming 3DO and Sega CD versions.
 Next Generation reviewed the Genesis version of the game, rating it three stars out of five, and stated that "fans of the arcade game won't be disappointed with this solid translation, complete with blood and all the varied endings of the original."

 Famicom Tsūshin scored the 3DO version of the game a 25 out of 40.
 Electronic Gaming Monthly scored the 3DO version 38 out of 50, calling it "A very faithful home version of the arcade fighter".
 A reviewer for Next Generation remarked that "The 3DO conversion is nearly identical to the arcade version, much more faithful than the previous SNES, Genesis, and Sega CD versions.
 The load time between rounds is noticeable, but acceptable."
 He gave it three out of five stars.
-GamePro praised the general gameplay but criticized the quality of the conversion, complaining that the scaling is not as smooth as the arcade version, the animations are slower, the load times are interminably long, and the gameplay is crippled by a poor control configuration, which the player is not given the option to change.
+GamePro praised the general gameplay, but criticized the quality of the conversion, complaining that the scaling is not as smooth as the arcade version, the animations are slower, the load times are interminably long, and the gameplay is crippled by a poor control configuration, which the player is not given the option to change.

-GamePro named the Sega CD port the best Sega CD game at the 1994 Consumer Electronics Show.
-Their eventual review, however, was largely mixed.
-They criticized the slowdown, lack of scaling, frequent load times, and low-quality reproduction of the arcade version's sounds, and added that the fact that Samurai Shodown was by then a three-year-old game makes the Sega CD version's faults stand out more.
-Electronic Gaming Monthly scored it 30 out of 40 and declared it "the best conversion of the game that made the Neo Geo the system of choice for fighting games."
-They particularly praised the accurate graphics, short load times, and ease of pulling off special moves.
-In 2018, Complex rated Samurai Shodown 40th on their "The Best Super Nintendo Games of All Time."
-They praised the graphics, game controls and saying everything is on point in the game.
-In 1995, Flux magazine listed Samurai Shodown 80th in their "Top 100 Video Games."
-In 1996, Super Play named the game 99th on its Top 100 SNES Games of All Time.
+GamePro named the Sega CD port the best game for the add-on at the 1994 Consumer Electronics Show.
+Their eventual review, however, was largely mixed, criticizing the slowdown, lack of scaling, frequent load times, and low-quality reproduction of the arcade version's sounds.
+They added that since Samurai Shodown was by then a three-year-old game, it made the faults of the Sega CD version stand out more.
+Electronic Gaming Monthly scored it 30 out of 40 and called it "the best conversion of the game that made the Neo Geo the system of choice for fighting games."
+They praised the accurate graphics, short load times, and ease of pulling off special moves.
+In 2018, Complex ranked the SNES version of Samurai Shodown 40th on their list of "The Best Super Nintendo Games of All Time", praising the graphics and controls and saying everything is "on point" in the game.
+In 1995, Flux magazine ranked Samurai Shodown 80th on their list of the "Top 100 Video Games".
+In 1996, Super Play ranked the SNES version 99th on its list of the "Top 100 SNES Games of All Time".